hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

 Lidar
   Light Detection and Ranging (*LiDAR* or *lidar*) uses laser pulses to measure earth surface properties such as canopy or terrain elevation.
 The laser pulses are sent from a remote sensing platform (fix station or airborne) to surfaces, which reflect the pulses with different speed (time-of-flight informs about terrain elevation) and energy pattern (leaves behave differently than rock).
 In its raw form, lidar data is a point cloud with various, geo-referenced information about the reflected signal.
 Lidar point clouds for end users are typically stored in *las* format or compressed *laz* format. *las*-formatted data are much faster to process, but also much larger than *laz*-formatted data.
 For this reason, lidar data are preferably transferred in *laz* format, while the *las* format is preferably used for processing lidar data.

+Limnophile
+  The term limnophile is used as a noun in reference to species that prefer to live in calm waters.
+Thus, limnophilous species, such as common rudd (*Scardinius erythrophthalmus*), colonize slow-flowing to stagnant fresh water regions.
+Unlike limnophilous species, reophilic species prefer fast flowing regions (see also {term}`Reophile`).

+  *French: inconnue <br>German: Limnophil*

 LU decomposition
   A lower-upper (LU) decomposition applies to the solution of linear systems (matrices) by re-organizing a matrix of equations into an upper and a lower triangular matrix.
 Thus, LU decomposition is a form of Gaussian elimination, which is typically applied in numerical analysis (e.g., {ref}`Telemac2d <tm2d-solver-pars>`) or machine learning.